gillosae/lipcoder/TERMINAL_TEST.md

 ✅ **"node-pty loaded successfully"** message in logs
 ✅ Terminal opens without fallback warnings
-✅ Audio navigation works through all terminal output
+✅ **Enhanced audio navigation with TTS and earcons**
-✅ **Arrow keys navigate and speak terminal content**
+✅ **Arrow keys navigate with distinct audio feedback**
+✅ **Visual cursor positioning with highlighting**
+✅ **All TTS uses no category (undefined) for clean speech**
+✅ **Distinct earcons for different navigation types:**
+   - `indent_1.pcm` for up navigation
+   - `indent_2.pcm` for down navigation
+   - `comma.pcm` for left character navigation
+   - `dot.pcm` for right character navigation
+   - `enter.pcm` for confirmations
-✅ **Visual indicators show current position** (📍 for lines, 👈👉 for characters) ✅ Character-by-character input echo with TTS
+✅ Character-by-character input echo with TTS (no category)
-✅ Full PTY shell interaction
+✅ Full PTY shell interaction with rich audio feedback

-The terminal should now have full accessibility features with both audio and visual feedback!
+The terminal now has **editor-like accessibility** with comprehensive TTS and earcon integration!